Selling a Food & Beverage Business in Milan

 What is a Food & Beverage business worth in Milan?

 Food and beverage business valuation ranges from 5x to 20x EBITDA depending on brand strength, growth trajectory, category positioning, and channel economics.
 Premium branded businesses in high-growth categories achieve 12–18x EBITDA.
 Food manufacturing businesses with no brand trade at 4–7x EBITDA.
 Branded beverage businesses are often valued on revenue multiples (1–3x revenue) in addition to EBITDA.
+For Food & Beverage businesses in Milan, the guide to M&A multiples is only a starting point; quality of earnings matters for buyer confidence; and working capital can shape the economics of a Milan transaction.

 Key deal considerations for Food & Beverage businesses in Milan